danielcarpsoares/Drug-Repurposing-Dengue/README.md

 **II - Differential Expression Evaluation in Array Data**

+Analysis of Microarray data was done in three cohorts from Dengue cohorts: GSE18090, GSE38246 and GSE51808.
+Scripts used for each of the microarrays are in the correspondent folder.
+Packages used were "GEOquery", "limma", "genefilter" and the "hgu133plus2.db" database for the Affymetrix Human Genome U133 Plus 2.0 Array chip.

 **III - Differential Expression Evaluation in RNASeq Data**

+Analysis of RNA-Seq data was done in three samples from Dengue cohorts: Spleen, Hepatic and Encephalon.
+Scripts used for each of the RNA-Seq are in the correspondet folder.
+The package used for this analysis was "DESeq2".

 **IV - Data Preparation for Drug Repurposing**